oz/cyprio.net/about.md

 In the end, I found a [Leica M6][m6] in really good shape on e-bay, bought 35mm and 50mm lenses for it, and started to think a little before I take a picture.
-These days I always carry the Leica and Fuji in [my little camera bag][onabags], and seem to have quenched my Gear Acquisition Syndrome.
+These days I carry both the Leica and Ricoh in [my little camera bag][onabags], and seem to have quenched my Gear Acquisition Syndrome.